When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Simply apply a small amount of soap to your cat’s coat, lather, let sit, and rinse it off thoroughly.
 Always follow the instructions on the bottle carefully, as improper use can result in irritation or even allergic reactions.

-Cat shampoo can be used to clean your purr baby and even parts of your house in various ways.
+Cat shampoo is safe to clean your purr baby and even parts of your house in numerous ways.
 For example, pet cleansers can remove pet hair from furniture, carpets, and clothing.
 You can also use it to clean the fur on your pet’s face and body.
 And finally, you can use it to clean the carpets in your home of any hairball or other feline-related messes.

 Frequently Asked Questions

 There are plenty of questions about cat shampoo and what works best.
 I will answer some of these below, but if I missed yours, let me know in the comments section.

 This all depends on your specific animal and their needs.
 However, a good estimate is once every six weeks to once every few months.
 Not every domestic feline needs bathing that often.
 Long-haired cats, older kitties, kittens, and breeds that enjoy the water, like the Maine Coon, may take baths more often.

 Can I use baby shampoo on my cat?